Harshilmehta23/Harshilmehta23/README.md

 - 🔭 I’m currently working on building stunning and responsive web sites using React.js
 - 🌱 I’m currently learning mongoDb and Express.js
 - 👯 I’m looking to collaborate on any exciting freelance project
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I love to play pc games

 **Languages and Tools:**